Clarifai/docs/docs/clarifai-basics/glossary/generative-ai.md

 ### Mixture of Experts

-Is a machine learning method where specialized models, or “experts”, handle different parts of data distribution.
+It is a machine learning method where specialized models, or “experts”, handle different parts of data distribution.
 The final prediction is a blend of these expert outputs, adjusted by a “gating” system that determines each expert’s relevance.
 This leverages individual strengths to form a more robust model.

 ### Modalities